 Travelling when you’ve got a medical condition might seem daunting, but with the proper preparation, you’ll be able to enjoy a trip to the fullest and have peace of mind that, should something happen, you’re ready and covered.
 Feel free to use the checklist above for future trips to ensure you’ve followed all these essential steps.

 We have a wealth of travel insurance guides ready to help if you want more travel insurance information.
-For more destination and travel advice, look at our blog.
+For more destination and travel advice, check out our blog.

 Get a quoteSingle Trip insurance is for one-off, individual trips and will cover your specified travel dates.
 This is usually up to 45 days; however, some insurance providers can cover up to 94 days.
 If you’re not a frequent traveller, single trip cover is a great option and will likely be cheaper than an annual multi-trip cover.